 8. Hanging handmade paper snowflakes from the roof

 Develop a festive theme by hanging paper snowflakes covered with silver or clear glitter by ribbons or threads from the ceiling.
 You can even opt for a pleasantly messy look by spreading them on tables or the floor.

 9. Curled ribbons to go perfect with New Year’s Eve

 Curling ribbons is simple and a fun thing to use on different things.
-Play creatively by hanging the curls from doorways, lamps, lighting equipment, mirrors and other stuff you can think of.
-You can even disperse some curls on the dishes of midnight buffet.
+Play creatively by hanging the curls from doorways, lamps, lighting equipment, mirrors, and other stuff you can think of.
+You can even disperse to party planners some curls on the dishes of the midnight buffet.

 10. Light all the candles

 Take in as many candles as you can find.
 You can also ask the guests to bring the sticks they have.
-Light the candles in everything seeming appropriate including glasses, canning jars, etc. After all it’s the New Year’s Eve where nothing could get cuter and simpler than lighted candles.
+Light the candles in everything seeming appropriate including glasses, canning jars, etc. After all, it’s New Year’s Eve where nothing could get cuter and simpler than lighted candles.